Forrest, Victoria: History

-White Settlement
+European Settlement

 The railway to the town was opened in 1891 and closed in 1957, as a branch line from Birregurra.
 It serviced the townships of Deans Marsh, Murroon, Barwon Downs, Yaugher and Forrest.
 At Forrest numerous tramways ran off into the nearby bush.
 These lines were used to bring the freshly cut timber to the rail head, and the associated sawmills of which there were four in Forrest and nearby Yaugher.
 All of these mills are now closed.

 Originally called Yaugher, the name was changed to Forrest when the township was established.
 Forrest was named after Charles Lamond Forrest, the Colonial Government MLA representative for the district, who pushed for the rail link to be made.
 The railway station was opened as Yaugher on 5 June 1891, but renamed to Forrest on 21 September 1891.
 The Post Office also opened as Yaugher on 27 July 1891 and was also renamed Forrest 11 weeks later, on 15 October 1891.

+Forrest Primary School opened on 24 November 1885, moved to a permanent site on 31 March 1906 and was extended in 1916 and 1961.
+A second school, Gellibrand Upper State School, operated from 31 May 1925 until 1933 "at the top end of Roadknight Creek Road".

 The town football team was established in 1891 and competed in the Colac & District Football League until 2015, eventually folding after struggling to field netball and junior football teams due to lack of available players in the district.